uml2prov/uml2prov/README.md

 4. _examples_: directory with examples, containing three subdirectories:
 	- _apps_: directory with the source code of an example application.
 	- _models_: directory with UML models describing the example application.
-	- _listeners_: directory with java implementations of the `BGMEventListener` java interface used in this guide.
+	- _listeners_: directory with three implementations of the `BGMEventListener` java interface used in this guide:
+		- ListenerCSV: stores the bindings of all the operation executions in a single csv file
+		- ListenerCSV2: stores the bindings of each operation execution in a separate csv file
+		- ListenerCSV3: stores the bindings of all the operation executions in a json file (this listener depends on the examples\listeners\dependencies\gson-2.8.2.jar library)

 ## How to use UML2PROV